 CPAD (the State Council Leading Group Office for Poverty Alleviation and Development) (oops…) in China held two competitions for selecting the best logo and poster for the first National Poverty Alleviation Day on October 17th.
-Though the commissions were published as two, which means logo and poster could be two totally non-related designs, we still decided to do an integrated visual identity proposal where the twos could have mutual reinforcement.
+Though the commissions were published as two, which means logo and poster could be two totally non-related designs, we still decided to do an integrated visual identity proposal where the twos could have some synergy.

 Main strategy: Fú brings Fú (扶,即是福)